jojo157/Delightful-Penguins/README.md

 Once Added we can enable automatic deployment by:

-Click on the deploy tab.
+Clicking on the deploy tab.
 Under automatic deploy, choose the branch.
 Click enable automatic deploys.